YuhangJi/Ridge-Beast-Detection/README.md

   5.matplotlib
 ## How to use
 ### Data Preparing
   If you want to train your own dataset using this model, you need to label your dataset.
 And the annotation tool has been provided.
-You should better use it within english directory.
-If you want to train a model for detecting tidge beasts, although few people will like to do this, please download corresponding dataset as above link of open source dataset.
+You are advised to use it within english directory.
+If you want to train a model for detecting the ridge beast, although few people will like to do this, please download corresponding dataset as above link of open source dataset.
 ### Data splitting
   The py file "./data_process/split_data.py" is to split dataset into train set and test set.
-You also use exsited "test.txt" and "train.txt" to get a result as the same my works, but you have to write new code to handle the part of image directory by youself.
+You also use exsited "test.txt" and "train.txt" to get a result as the same as my works, but you have to write new code to handle the part of image directory by youself.
 ### Configuration
-  "./config.py" includes whole parameters about training and testing, adjusting according to your needs is advised.
+  "./config.py" includes whole parameters about training and testing.
 ### Training
   Input the command "python main.py" to train a new model.
 ### Testing